PoisotLab/ms_straight_lines/manuscript.md

  \hat L_{BB} = p\times\left[S^2-(S-1)\right]+(S-1)\,.
 $${#eq:lhat}

-We use the symbol $L_{BB}$ to represent our estimate of $L$, because our model defines a Beta-Binomial likelihood (derivation in Experimental Procedures).
+We use the symbol $L_{BB}$ to represent our estimate of $L$, because our model defines a beta-Binomial likelihood (derivation in Experimental Procedures).

 <!-- Francis to write a paragraph summarizing Experimental Proc -->